-She holds a Masters on Intellectual Property from the World Intellectual Property Organization/ San Andres University, with a dissertation on Generative AI and copyright.
-Also, she is the AI Governance and Ethics professor at the Center for Technology and Society (CETyS), and the recipient of the 2017 Google Policy Fellowship for her research on algorithmic governance.
+Holding a Master's degree in Intellectual Property from the World Intellectual Property Organization and San Andres University, Micaela also teaches AI Governance and Ethics at San Andres' Center for Technology and Society (CETyS).
+Recognized for her research on algorithmic governance, she was awarded the 2017 Google Policy Fellowship.